Shogun (1986 board game)

 Shogun is a board wargame set in feudal Japan, first released in 1986 by game maker Milton Bradley.

 Publication history

 Shogun, designed by Michael Gray, was first released in 1986 by Milton Bradley as part of their Gamemaster series.
 It was renamed to Samurai Swords in its first re-release (1995) to disambiguate it from other games with the same name (in particular, James Clavell's Shogun, a wargame with a similar theme, released in 1983), and renamed again to Ikusa in its 2011 re-release under Hasbro's Avalon Hill banner.
+For the 40th Anniversary Edition (2026), the game is being released a 4th time by Avalon Hill and Renegade Games Studios.
+It will also be renamed, Ikusa: Samurai Swords.
+This latest edition transforms this classic into a true collector’s masterpiece, featuring upgraded components, stunning new artwork, premium-quality pieces and more.

 Gameplay

 Set in feudal Japan, two to five players take control of a fictional warlord and pit their armies against one another in hopes of winning the title Shogun.

 Each player controls a number of daimyō, or generals, who command an army.
 Other forces on the board represent militia and garrisons.
 Players have the option of hiring ronin (mercenaries).
 There is a ninja, principally used as an assassin against enemy daimyō.
 Units include samurai swordsmen and bowmen, and ashigaru spearmen and gunners.

 Income, called koku, is derived from control of territories.
 Players attempt to destroy their rivals in battle and seize their territories.
 Some interesting features include the orchestration of armies in battle, the emphasis on generals (who gain levels, much like roleplaying game characters), and the unpredictable element of ronin placement.

 The game uses six twelve-sided dice.
 The trays for units are designed to resemble Japanese fortresses, and each player receives a small katana (to display the order in which players take their turns).